Reversible time travel with freedom of choice: The formalism

 We want to define a generalised type of dynamics for an arbitrary number of regions---in which arbitrary classical operations can be performed---possibly embedded in a space-time with CTCs.
-The basic requirement of such a model is that it must be able to predict the state observed on the past boundary of each region, which in general can depend on all local operations.
+The basic requirement of such a model is that it must be able to {\em predict\/} the state observed on the past boundary of each local region,\footnote{The state on the future boundary of each local region is obtained by applying the local operation on the state observed on the past boundary of that local region.} which in general can depend on all local operations.
 (In a CTC-free space-time, the input state on a space-like region would only depend on operations in its past light-cone).
 For a deterministic model, such a dependence is encoded in a function $\omega\equiv\{\omega_1,\dots,\omega_N\}:\mathcal{D}\rightarrow \mathcal{I}$ that determines the state on the past boundary of each region as a function of all local operations.
-The function $\omega$ represents all the background information necessary to make predictions: the space-time geometry, the type of degrees of freedom involved and the dynamical equations governing them, possible additional boundary conditions, {\it etc.}

-The only condition we are going to impose on $\omega$ is a weak form of locality.
-Locality implies that the observed input states should not depend on the details of the local operations but only on the output states on the future boundaries of each region.
-Formally, this means that there must exist a function $w:\mathcal{O}\rightarrow \mathcal{I}$ such that the following consistency condition holds: